 DealRoom software, for example, has a focus on project management that enables team leaders and members to easily send data back and forth.

-It’s also a good idea to set initial briefings where staff from each party talk about their own established work habits and productivity tools in regard to their social media strategies.
 Data highlighted by The Business Journals reveals that 86% of employees and executives note that workplace failures are caused by a lack of collaboration or ineffective communication.

 So make use of tools, like our Digital Virtual Room, that help delegation, tracking, and organization.
 This is particularly essential in the late stages of an M&A process as the two companies develop a new working relationship.